Clark1912/B00390072-ClarkM-JSPFSubmission/documentation.md

 ## Problems
 ### Physics
-An issue that occurred that caused significant delays to the creation of this element was attempting to move the box back onto the ground when it had fell off.
+An issue that occurred that caused significant delays to the creation of this element was attempting to move the box back onto the ground when it had fallen off.
 The issue was caused because the box had physics applied to it and when physics is applied to an object, the object's position cannot be easily changed by manipulating its position attribute.
 Attempts to solve this issue included, turning off the physics engine and restarting it when the position of the box has been changed, and pausing the physics and then moving the box.
 The problem with these solutions was that while it was easy to stop or pause the physics engine, attempts to start it again failed.
-The solution that was found for this issue was to completely destroy the box and then recreating it at the desired height.
+The solution that was found for this issue was to completely destroy the box and then recreating it at the desired position.

 ### Importing meshes
 Another issue that took up a lot of time was importing meshes.
 When importing the fence mesh, errors appeared.
 One of these errors related to the file being a .gltf file.
-This meant that an addition module needed to be imported so that .gltf files could be rendered.
+This meant that an additional module was needed to be imported so that .gltf files could be rendered.
 Another error that occurred in relation to importing meshes was that meshes import as an AbstractMesh.
 This caused issues with creating an instance of the mesh as the function for creating an instance was only for objects of type Mesh.
-To overcome this issue, when assigning a mesh from the meshes imported, it had to include "as Mesh" in the assignment.
+To overcome this issue, when assigning a mesh from the meshes imported, "as Mesh" had to be included in the assignment.
 ```Assigning Mesh
 let fence: any = SceneLoader.ImportMesh("", "./models/", "fenceASection1.gltf", scene, function(meshes){
       let mesh = meshes[1] as Mesh;
 ```
-The mesh for the fence also had to be set as the second item in the array as the first item caused only one fence to spawn.
+The mesh for the fence also had to be set to the second item in the array as the first item caused only one fence to spawn.

 ## Assets Used
 Multiple assets were sourced for this element.
 Where they were found and who they were by can be seen below as well as links to the assets.